Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Summary

 The linearity of Stokes flow allows one to derive a relationship between the hydrodynamic forces and torques on a particle and its translational and angular velocities through resistance and mobility formulations.
 The resistance problem, fundamental for determining hydrodynamic forces and torques with prescribed particle velocity, is particularly relevant in scenarios with imposed boundary conditions.
 Conversely, the mobility problem determines particle motion from applied forces and torques.
 These formulations are inverse to each other when the particle shape is the same.
 In both the resistance and mobility problems, the particle is in a state of dynamic equilibrium.
 To solve the problems, a knowledge of the force distribution that leads to the equilibrium is not needed for a rigid particle; however, in the case of an elastic particle, the knowledge becomes crucial.
 Notably, the deformed shape of an elastic particle depends on the distribution.
-The resistance problem of a weakly deformable particle moving parallel to a wall has been solved for both unbounded and semi-infinite domains in this work. {In the unbounded case, our results differ from Murata \citep{murata1980deformation}, which employs a mobility formulation.
-While Murata predicts a prolate spheroid shape at \textit{O}($\alpha^2$), our particle shape, shown in figure \ref{fig:def_unbound_bound}(a), is distinct.
+The resistance problem of a weakly deformable particle moving parallel to a wall has been solved for both unbounded and semi-infinite domains in this work.
+In the unbounded case, our results differ from Murata \citep{murata1980deformation}, which employs a mobility formulation.
+While Murata predicts a prolate spheroid shape, our particle shape, shown in figure \ref{fig:def_unbound_bound}(a), is distinct.
 The difference arises from the varying force distributions.
-Further, our approach considers the effect of particle compressibility on density, which is not considered in Murata’s analysis.} We have revisited Murata's calculation considering density change and the results are presented in the Appendix \ref{app:modification in Murata analysis}.
-Our findings highlight the importance of force distribution in determining the steady-state morphology of deformable particles moving in a fluid.
-Therefore, identifying the force distribution acting on a deformable particle is essential for analysing its dynamics.
-Our analysis plays a crucial role in understanding the fluid-particle interaction and in locating the equilibrium position of an elastic particle in a microchannel, which further helps in the efficient design of cell-sorting-based microfluidic devices.
+Further, our approach considers the effect of particle compressibility on density, which is not considered in Murata’s analysis when calculating the terminal velocity of the particle.
+We have revisited Murata's calculation and calculated the terminal velocity considering the density change of the particle, and the results are presented in the Appendix \ref{app:modification in Murata analysis}.